Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Pocitelj is 160 km southwest of Sarajevo.

-Best way to get to Pocitelj from Sarajevo
+The best way to get to Pocitelj from Sarajevo

 Buses require a change at Mostar, while trains require a change at Capljina.
 So the easiest way to reach Pocitelj in 2.5 hours is to drive or rent a car.

-City Of Jajce
+7. Relax & Enjoy The City Of Jajce

-It offers a spectacular panoramic view of the town and neighboring mountains, which will have you staring in awe.
-The same can be said for the magnificent Pliva waterfall.
-Head to the observation platform to get a magnificent view of the waterfall and enjoy this area’s overwhelming sense of calm and serenity.
+It offers a panoramic view of the town and neighboring mountains, which will have you staring in awe.

 How far is Jajce from Sarajevo?